ChenSysu/lovestill.github.io/about.md

   Hi there!
 </p>
 ## About
 This is Weiwei Chen's homepage.
-Weiwei is a Ph.D. candidate at [Institute of Logic and Cognition](http://logic.sysu.edu.cn/) (ILC) and Department of Philosophy, [Sun Yat-sen University](http://www.sysu.edu.cn/2012/en/index.htm), China.
+Weiwei Chen is a Ph.D. candidate at [Institute of Logic and Cognition](http://logic.sysu.edu.cn/) (ILC) and Department of Philosophy, [Sun Yat-sen University](http://www.sysu.edu.cn/2012/en/index.htm), China.

 Weiwei's research falls in interdisciplinary areas such as logic, argumentation theory, artificial intelligence.
 Now his research has been to get a better understanding of how best to aggregate the argumentative positions of several individual agents.